joshuaeckroth/cinf401-website/notes/hadoop-workflow.markdown

 ## Local dev environment

-Grab the [hadooplibs.zip](https://github.com/joshuaeckroth/cinf401-examples/raw/master/hadooplibs.zip) and extract somewhere.
-See the [Hadoop dev env](/notes/hadoop-dev-env.html) notes for details.
+See the [Hadoop dev env](/notes/hadoop-dev-env.html) notes for downloading and setting up the necessary libraries.

 ### Eclipse